websocket-client/websocket-client/README.md

 Most real-world WebSockets situations involve longer-lived connections.
-The WebSocketApp `run_forever` loop will automatically try to reconnect to an open WebSocket connection when a network connection is lost if it is provided with a dispatcher parameter, and provides a variety of event-based connection controls.
+The WebSocketApp `run_forever` loop will automatically try to reconnect to an open WebSocket connection when a network connection is lost if it is provided with:

+- a `dispatcher` argument (async dispatcher like rel or pyevent)
+- a non-zero `reconnect` argument (delay between disconnection and attempted reconnection)

+`run_forever` provides a variety of event-based connection controls using callbacks like `on_message` and `on_error`.
-`run_forever` does not automatically reconnect if the server closes the WebSocket.
+`run_forever` does not automatically reconnect if the server closes the WebSocket gracefully (returning [a standard websocket close code](https://www.rfc-editor.org/rfc/rfc6455.html#section-7.4.1)).
 Customizing behavior when the server closes the WebSocket should be handled in the `on_close` callback.
 This example uses [rel](https://github.com/bubbleboy14/registeredeventlistener) for the dispatcher to provide automatic reconnection.